(Last updated on: 14/07/2022)

 Scottish food and drink to enjoy during Hogmanay

-When it comes to the Scots, there is a long list of food and drink that is almost synonymous with the country itself.
+When it comes to the Scots, there is a long list of food and drink that is almost synonymous with the country itself – in fact, why not take part in a secret Edinburgh food tour whilst exploring.
 If you eat or drink any of these during Hogmanay then you’ll fit in just fine!

 - Irn Bru